TannerBurns/django_api_tutorial/README.md

             return Response('Invalid data received', status=400)
 ```

-At this point, our api can now create one to many records at a time and allow users to browse the current subscribers.
+At this point, the api can now create one to many records at a time and allow users to browse the current subscribers.
-Here is a snippet of a response from our api for a GET request to `http://127.0.0.1:8000/tutorial/subscribers`.
+Here is a snippet of a response from the api for a GET request to `http://127.0.0.1:8000/tutorial/subscribers`.

 ```
 {